seamplex/feenox/doc/sds.md

 Resource consumption when solving the NAFEMS LE10 problem in the cloud for tetrahedral meshes.
 :::

 Regarding storage, FeenoX needs space to store the input file (negligible), the mesh file in `.msh` format (which can be either ASCII or binary) and the optional output files in `.msh` or `.vtk` formats.
-All of these files can be stored gzip-compressed and un-compressed on demand by exploiting FeenoX’ script-friendliness using proper calls to `gzip` before and/or after calling the `feenox` binary.
+All of these files can be stored gzip-compressed and un-compressed on demand by exploiting FeenoX’s script-friendliness using proper calls to `gzip` before and/or after calling the `feenox` binary.

 ## Scalability  {#sec:scalability}